AlfrescoArchive/ttc-docs/workshop.md

 ![Scenario](/scenario.png)

 You need to have Jenkins X installed in order to accelerate the deployment of your services into a Kubernetes Cluster.
 You can definitely achieve the same results without Jenkins X, but the HELM Charts and Kubernetes Descriptors for the Trending Topic Campaign Project were created using Jenkins X.

 # Jenkins X
+Follow the instructions to install Jenkins X (JX CLI) from their [getting started guide](https://jenkins-x.io/getting-started/install/).

 If you don't have a Kubernetes Cluster with [Jenkins X](http://jenkinsx.io) installed on it you can create one with:

 > jx create cluster gke --kubernetes-version=1.9 --verbose